davidschoi/lucy-dohl/README.md

 ## To Do

+- [ ] Add cover image with generic thank you letter.
-- [ ] Thank you letter to each guest
+- [ ] Special thanks to vendors: Ellen Choe, Lani Ohye, and Twenty Eight OC.